kuhchung/kuhchung.github.io/pages/hunters-notes/Diablos.md

 The hammer bounces off the head.
 If you want horn breaks, hit it with blades or bomb it.

 ## Traps and Environment
 When Diablos is not raged, you can sonic bomb it when it's underground.
 The timing for this is _very_ lenient, unlike Agnaktor.
+You can do it pretty much whenever.

 Like all monsters, Diablos cannot be sonicked when raged.